MahadevanSrinivasan/mahadevansrinivasan.github.io/_posts/2017-09-27-xor-neural-network.markdown

 ### Forward Propagation

 Forward propagation is very simple to implement.
 It just involves multiplication of weights with inputs, addition with biases and sigmoid function.
-Note that we are storing all the intermediate resilts in a cache.
+Note that we are storing all the intermediate results in a cache.
 This is needed for the gradient computation in the back propagation step.
 Also, we compute the cost function just like we do for [logistic regression]({% post_url 2016-08-29-logistic-regression %}) but only over all the samples.

 {% highlight python %}
 def forward_propagation(X, Y, parameters):